Capability Auth

 machine to print it).
 Prints the invitee's cap-sig handle.

-trible team revoke --pile PATH --team-root-secret HEX --target HEX
+trible team approve --pile PATH --entry HEX --team-root HEX

 trible team list --pile PATH